shayan-g/ACS-and-Congressional-Data-Analysis/README.md

-# ACS & Congressional Data Analysis
+# ACS (American Community Survey) & Congressional Data Analysis

 *A Jupyter-Notebook investigation of how **education** and **political-party affiliation** relate to very-high household income in U.S. Congressional districts (ACS 2021).*